top of page

 The noun 'defector' is derived from the verb 'defect,' which, as discussed earlier, has its origins in the Latin word 'defectus,' originating from 'deficere.'
 In Latin, 'de' means 'away' or 'off,' and 'ficere' is derived from 'facere,' meaning 'to do' or 'to make.'
 Therefore, the etymology of 'defector' shares the same roots, signifying an individual who has taken the action of 'doing away with' or 'abandoning' their previous allegiance, loyalty, or support to a specific group, organization, country, or cause.
 The term 'defector' maintains a direct link to its Latin origins, emphasizing the act of departure from a prior affiliation, making it aptly suited to describe those who have renounced their former allegiances.

-Find the meaning of defector:
+Quiz: Find the meaning of the noun defector:

 Try Again!